Kenya Film Classification Board: Controversies

-The Kenya Film Classification Board has banned several movies, videos and other content under the leadership of CEO Ezekiel Mutua, leading to concerns that it may be overstepping its boundaries The Board has been accused of imposing censorship in Kenya, notably when it termed the advent of American streaming company Netflix into Kenya a "threat to national security" and a "threat to Kenyan moral values".
+The Kenya Film Classification Board has banned several movies, videos and other content leading to concerns that it may be overstepping its boundaries The Board has been accused of imposing censorship in Kenya, notably when it termed the advent of American streaming company Netflix into Kenya a "threat to national security" and a "threat to Kenyan moral values".

 The Board banned the American movie The Wolf of Wall Street, stating as its reasons the film's "extreme scenes of nudity, sex, debauchery, hedonism and cursing".
 On their Facebook page, the Board stated, "there is a limit to everything and we believe the Kenyan public deserves better.
 [Wolf of Wall Street] has been restricted.
 The film is not for sale, exhibition or distribution in Kenya.
 Violators shall be prosecuted."

 Following the release of Kenyan film Stories of Our Lives depicting Kenya's LGBT community, the Board issued a ruling which effectively banned the film for "obscenity, explicit scenes of sexual activities and [for promoting] homosexuality, which is contrary to [Kenya's] national norms and values."
 The producers of the film subsequently criticised the Board, stating, "We made this film to [have an] open dialogue about identities, what it means to be Kenyan and what it means to be different.
 By placing a restriction on this film, the Board has chosen to delay this inevitable conversation."
 The producers further asked how "exactly...restricting a film, thus stifling a necessary conversation about society, safeguard[s] the national values and norms" and commented that the ban had increased awareness on the film, leading Kenyans to demand that they see the film.